So, what is Hero Theory?

 Hero Theory is ratio of power differential between the protagonist and the antagonist of a story.
 Specifically, it is the conceit, that when the antagonist, villain or opposing negative force is stronger than the protagonist, hero, or positive opposing force that it provides a more satisfying, more engaging, more exciting storytelling experience.
 How much stronger or more powerful?

 This is the rub.
 An antagonist that is too powerful robs the story of feasibility.
 Generally in such cases, when the protagonist defeats or overcomes this antagonistic force it is done via hackneyed methods such as Deus Ex Machina or something simply too outlandish to sustain the suspension of disbelief.
 The ratio between two forces must be close enough that the protagonist is given room to “rise to the occasion”.
 This falls in line with the storytelling mantra that something should be learned from the story, generally by the protagonist (and the audience).
 In essence, the protagonists’ character should be expanded, enriched by the events in the tale.
 This growth is what should give the protagonist the necessary power to thwart their enemy.
-It should believable, it should be organic.
+It should be believable, it should be organic.

 The ratio I worked out is that the antagonist should be 1/3 (33.33%) more powerful than the protagonist.